 The Westview School has both speech and occupational therapists on staff.
 The therapists advise and consult with teachers to provide an optimal learning environment in the classroom.
 Occuptational and speech therapy are available on an individual and group basis.

 Programs at Westview include:

-Class size is limited to four children with a teacher and an assistant, the focus is language, interaction, imitation and self-help skills.... >read more
+Class size is limited to four children with a teacher and an assistant.
+The focus is on language, interaction, imitation and self-help skills.... >read more

 Preschool classes have five children in a group with a teacher and an assistant.
 Intervention is in pre-academics, language, sensory motor and social/play skills... >read more

 Our Middle School offers a low student : teacher ratio, a highly individualized curriculum, and a structured and quiet environment.
-Language arts, math, science, computer skills, social studies, and living skills are included in the daily schedule..... > read more
+Language arts, math, science, computer skills, social studies, and activities of daily living are included in the daily schedule... > read more

 The Westview School addresses the multi-level academic needs through a two track system.
 Students in Track I perform on or close to their chronological grade level, but may still require some remedial teaching.
 Students in Track II perform significantly below their chronological grade level academically.